taimoorzaeem/aeson-jsonpath/README.md

 - [x] Normalized Paths
 - [ ] Function Extensions

-I have decided not to implement Function Extension yet.
+I have decided **not** to implement Function Extensions yet.
 Please open an issue or discussion if you'd like to see them implemented.

 ## Quick Start